What do mental health nursing students say about placements?

 What should programme teams change next?

-Prioritise operational clarity and mentor readiness, because these lift placement sentiment and reduce pressure elsewhere (organisation, timetabling, communications).
-Make assessment clarity non‑negotiable: publish exemplars, checklist rubrics and predictable feedback turnaround to address concerns about feedback and marking criteria.
-Amplify strengths that students already recognise—Personal Tutors, teaching staff and supportive services—so positive practice becomes the baseline across sites.
-These steps move mental health nursing placements closer to the generally positive sector tone on placements and improve both learning and wellbeing.
+Prioritise operational clarity and mentor readiness; these lift placement sentiment and reduce pressure elsewhere (organisation, timetabling, communications).
+Make assessment clarity non‑negotiable: publish exemplars, checklist rubrics, and predictable feedback turnaround to address concerns about feedback and marking criteria.
+Amplify strengths that students already recognise, such as Personal Tutors, teaching staff, and supportive services, so positive practice becomes the baseline across sites.
+These steps move mental health nursing placements closer to the generally positive sector tone on placements and improve both learning and wellbeing (for a cross-discipline view, see what strengthens placements in health sciences education).

 How Student Voice Analytics helps you

-• Always‑on tracking of placement comments and sentiment, with drill‑downs by mode, age, ethnicity, disability and CAH band.
+• Always‑on tracking of placement comments and sentiment, with drill‑downs by mode of study, age, ethnicity, disability, and CAH band.

-• Like‑for‑like comparisons across disciplines and demographics, plus custom slices by site/provider, cohort and year.
+• Like‑for‑like comparisons across disciplines and demographics, plus custom slices by site or provider, cohort, and year.

-• Concise, anonymised summaries for placement partners and programme teams, with export‑ready tables for briefing and action planning.
+• Concise, anonymised summaries for placement partners and programme teams, with export‑ready tables for briefings and action planning.

 Request a walkthrough